 Founded in 2016 by Mark Williams (a lived experience advocate based in Wales, UK) and Dr Daniel Singley (a psychologist in San Diego, California) to raise awareness globally about the need to get better support for dads.

-This year the day is acknowledged on June 18th and throughout the day, there will be a series of blogs, stories, press releases and resources shared by charities, support groups, health professionals, and families who have experienced the impact of poor mental health in fathers. #dadsMHday
+This year the day is acknowledged on June 22nd 2020 and throughout the day, there will be a series of blogs, stories, press releases and resources shared by charities, support groups, health professionals, and families who have experienced the impact of poor mental health in fathers. #DadsMHday #howareyoudad

-Centre for Perinatal Psychology engaged in multiple radio interviews across Australia to promote International Fathers’ Mental Health Day, both in the lead up to the day, with more on the day.
+In 2018, Centre for Perinatal Psychology engaged in multiple radio interviews across Australia to promote International Fathers’ Mental Health Day, both in the lead up to the day, with more on the day.
+We reached almost 15 million listeners via 148 syndicated radio items.
 We are dedicated to advocating for all members of the family and we believe dads mental health matters.
-Listen out, you might here us!

-Centre for Perinatal Psychology is proud to have joined with some of our partner organisations to create four infographics to promote International Fathers’ Mental Health Day.
+Centre for Perinatal Psychology is proud to have joined with key partner organisations in Australia and New Zealand to share seven infographics to promote International Fathers’ Mental Health Day.
 Campaigns are strengthened with collaborative cooperation.
-We acknowledge and appreciate collaborating with COPE (Centre for Perinatal Excellence), Town Hall Dads, and the Parent-Infant Research Institute (PIRI) in promoting IFMHD and father’s mental health.
+We acknowledge and appreciate collaborating with COPE (Centre for Perinatal Excellence), Town Hall Dads, the Parent-Infant Research Institute (PIRI), PANDA, Australian Birth Trauma Association (ABTA), Peach Tree Perinatal Wellness, Gidget Foundation Australia, Karitane, The Father Hood, Healthy Male, PADA (Perinatal Anxiety & Depression Aotearoa) and Little Shadow in promoting IFMHD and father’s mental health.

 Patton GC, Coffey C, Posterino M, Carlin JB, Bowes G: Life events and early onset depression: cause or consequence?
 Psychological Medicine 2003, 33(7):1203-1210